 Student Loan Refinancing

 Refinancing allows you to combine federal and private loans into one payment — amounts that can be borrowed range from $10,000 to $75,000 with 10- and 15-year terms.
 There is a choice of fixed or variable interest rates.
-These have an APR that ranges from 5.39% to 7.49% for fixed.
-Variable rate APRs range from 4.98% to 7.18%.
-These rates are current as of December 1, 2018.

 While student loan refinancing sounds similar to loan consolidation, there is a difference.
 Refinancing sets new terms for the loan.
 But both combine multiple loan payments into one payment.